mitre/menelaus/README.md

   ```

   If the example notebooks for the docs need to be updated, the corresponding
-  python scripts in the `examples` directory should also be regenerated via
+  python scripts in the `examples` directory should also be regenerated via:
   ```python
   cd docs/source/examples
   python convert_notebooks.py